-- (2) A husband and wife shall for all purposes of distribution or division under the foregoing provisions of this section be treated as two persons. - \(3) Where the intestate and the intestate's husband or wife have died in circumstances rendering it uncertain which of them survived the other and the intestate's husband or wife is by virtue of section 36 deemed to have survived the intestate, this section shall, nevertheless, have effect as respects the intestate as if the husband or wife had not survived the intestate.
+- (2) A husband, wife or the parties to a civil partnership shall for all purposes of distribution or division under the foregoing provisions of this section be treated as two persons. - (3) Where the intestate and the intestate's husband, wife or civil partner have died in circumstances rendering it uncertain which of them survived the other and the intestate's husband, wife or civil partner is by virtue of section 36 deemed to have survived the intestate, this section shall, nevertheless, have effect as respects the intestate as if the husband, wife or civil partner had not survived the intestate.